amnn/3rd-year-report/report.md

 adapted to allow the use of a \textit{kernel}, and work online.
 A full implementation of these procedures is available in Section\ \ref{app:klr} of the Appendices.

-## Loosening the CRF Restriction {#sec:loosen}

-When constructing CRF grammars, often it becomes necessary to introduce a non-terminal $X$ just to generate some terminal $x$, because a terminal cannot appear in a branch rule.
-Our algorithm is unaware of this fact, and initially, and $X$ is given all possible branch and leaf rules.
-The algorithm must then systematically remove these extra rules.

-By loosening the CRF restriction, and allowing branch rules to contain terminal symbols, we are in a better situation than we were before: $X$ is no longer
-necessary: we may use $x$ in its place.

-This improvement is only available to us now, because this variant of our algorithm requires $\Sigma$ as a parameter, in order to generate all possible rules ahead of time, whereas the variant without likelihood estimation inferred
-$\Sigma$ from the counter-examples it was given.

 ## Algorithm